 A card with this effect will change into an exact base copy of the card identified in the transform effect.
 If the identified card is a unit, all existing statuses, boosts, and damage are lost.
-Prominent examples are Botchling and Eldain's leader ability.
+Prominent examples are Botchling and the Deadeye Ambush ability.

 Whenever-a-unit-is-damaged-effects trigger on any instance of damage to a unit, but notably do not trigger if the damage is lethal.
 Thus, if Drummond Shieldmaiden is killed with one hit it will not Summon a copy, and Blueboy Lugos won’t deal another two damage to an enemy if it is killed by the instance of damage.

-Harmony: Boost self by one whenever you play a Scoia’tael unit…
+Harmony: Boost self by 1 or the specified amount whenever you play a Scoia’tael unit…